Watch: Automatic watches

 A self-winding or automatic watch is one that rewinds the mainspring of a mechanical movement by the natural motions of the wearer's body.
-The first self-winding mechanism was invented for pocket watches in 1770 by Abraham-Louis Perrelet, but the first "self-winding," or "automatic," wristwatch was the invention of a British watch repairer named John Harwood in 1923.
+The first self-winding mechanism was invented for pocket watches in 1770 by Abraham-Louis Perrelet, but the first "self-winding", or "automatic", wristwatch was the invention of a British watch repairer named John Harwood in 1923.
 This type of watch winds itself without requiring any special action by the wearer.
 It uses an eccentric weight, called a winding rotor, which rotates with the movement of the wearer's wrist.
 The back-and-forth motion of the winding rotor couples to a ratchet to wind the mainspring automatically.
 Self-winding watches usually can also be wound manually to keep them running when not worn or if the wearer's wrist motions are inadequate to keep the watch wound.

-In April 2014 the Swatch Group launched the sistem51 wristwatch.
-It has a purely mechanical movement consisting of only 51 parts, including a novel self-winding mechanism with a transparent oscillating weight.
-So far, it is the only mechanical movement manufactured entirely on a fully automated assembly line.
-The low parts count and the automated assembly make it an inexpensive mechanical Swiss watch, which can be considered a successor to Roskopf movements, although of higher quality.
+In April 2013, the Swatch Group launched the sistem51 wristwatch.
+It has a mechanical movement consisting of only 51 parts, including 19 jewels and a novel self-winding mechanism with a transparent oscillating weight.
+Ten years after its introduction, it is still the only mechanical movement manufactured entirely on a fully automated assembly line, including adjustment of the balance wheel and the escapement for accuracy by laser.
+The low parts count and the fully automated assembly make it an inexpensive automatic Swiss watch.